Arun Shenoy: Music career

 2 singles from the album have been released to date.
 "Sugar Free (feat.
 Uziel)" on 3 June 2016 and "Mary Go Around" on 1 March 2017 The album was chosen as the Critics's Pick for Best Album of the Year by Jazziz Magazine.

 Shenoy collaborated with singer-songwriter, Elizabeth Butler on an American roots song titled "If I Knew" that was released on 1 July 2017.

 On 30 August 2018, Shenoy released a 5 track singer-songwriter acoustic EP titled The Unplugged Songwriter Sessions, as a musical collaboration with the core team from The Groove Project, most notably, the rhythm section of bassist Duke Purisima and drummer Jerry Chua, and the addition of a few former and a few new musical collaborators.
 In the group named Arun Shenoy & The Maverick Express, Shenoy takes on the duties of vocalist along with Lonnie Park.
 Shenoy has explained in the liner notes the music was written during an extended phase dealing with difficult personal issues.
 It has been noted that these tunes showcase a more fragile, vulnerable, softer side of the singer's personality, in great contrast to the muscular intensity of his earlier work; and that the album features the guitarist's lushly melodic melodies, simple yet thoughtful lyrics and surprisingly graceful vocals.
 With an intimate approach to the music, Shenoy has been credited with being a deft storyteller, incorporating a great amount of detail into the singular whole and that by far the true heart and soul of the collection comes from Arun Shenoy's emotive vocals that nicely ties everything together.
 Stylistically the group goes for a soothing chamber pop approach, with classical, jazz, and worldly influences woven into a colorful tapestry of sound.

 In 2019, Shenoy changed the lineup of The Groove Project into a high energy, groove intensive eight-man lineup recording music produced, co-written and co-arranged by Shenoy with Matthew Shell, and prominently featuring pianist Lonnie Park and saxophonist Marcus Mitchell.
 The group members are from all around the world – Matthew Shell from Washington DC, USA, Shenoy from Singapore.
 Saxophonist Marcus Mitchell from Maryland, USA, pianist, vocalist & mixer Lonnie Park from New York City, keyboard player David Joubert from New Jersey, USA, guitarist Samituru from Finland, bass player Hector Ruano from Venezuela and drummer Glenn Welman from South Africa.
 The group began workion a funk driven smooth jazz-oriented project dedicated to mankind's fascination with flying.
-In an interview, Shenoy has stated that idea of this concept album is, in part, a posthumous tribute to Roshni Mohapatra (7 Jan 1980 – 13 December 2018), his ex-wife of 16 years who passed away in 2018.
+In an interview, Shenoy has stated that idea of this concept album is, in part, a posthumous tribute to Roshni Mohapatra (7 Jan 1980 – 13 December 2018), his ex-wife of 16 years who died in 2018.
 She had envisioned Shenoy's previous project as a multi-sensory experience of music, art, animation and physical packaging.
 She had cited David Bowie and Pink Floyd as some of her early influences for art direction of musical projects.